 Sometimes the obvious choice is the one everyone forgets – which is why we’re sending you straight to Victoria Gate Casino.
 It’s in the shopping centre, so you won’t have to stray far from the shops, and no one really thinks to go there, so you can be in and out in no time.
-They serve up a mix of British classics done well and creative dishes that take their inspiration from far-flung shores, so you can tuck into the likes of chimichurri lamb kebabs, Shandong pork and steak & ale pie.
+They serve up a mix of British classics done well and creative dishes that take their inspiration from far-flung shores, so you can tuck into the likes of baked cod with roast chorizo and harissa marinated rump of lamb.

 V Restaurant, Victoria Gate Casino, 26 Eastgate, Leeds, West Yorkshire, LS2 7JL.

 New York Street is a 2-minute detour from the new Victoria Gate shopping centre, and yet most people forget about it.
 The result?
 A fantastic, down to earth drinking den where you can indulge in local ales, expertly made cocktails and heart-warming mugs of hot chocolate.
 They’ve created a fabulously welcoming venue that the kids will love as much as you, with games to keep the whole family entertained, and if you get hungry, you can chow down on salads, sandwiches, Yorkshire cheeses and cured meats.

 Outlaws Yacht Club, 38 New York Street, Leeds, West Yorkshire, LS2 7DY.

 Sous le Nez